 Paddy Johnstone, Tom Crowdy, Norman Curtis, George Whapshott, Ted Willmott, Bob Compton, Sid Lucas, Vic Defargo, Eric Crouch, Fred Lewis, Jack Botting and Alf Burbridge.

-Pictured left to right: Ted Willmott, George Tapp, Paddy Johnstone, Tom Crowdy, Sid Lucas, Norman Curtis, unknown, Fred Lewis, unknown, unknown and Bob Compton.
+Pictured left to right: Ted Willmott, George Tapp, CW (Paddy) Johnston, Tom Crowdy, Sid Lucas, Norman Curtis, unknown, Fred Lewis, unknown, unknown and Bob Compton.

 During the late 1960's, members of the Normandy Motor Cycle Club put

 on a display of motor cycle riding at the annual Normandy Village Festival.

 Pictured below are members of the team that took part in the display

 Pictured standing left to right:

 Reg Spicer, unknown, Jimmy Lyons, Ian McCullan, Malcolm Bowyer, Richard Thomas, Barry Oliver, Brian Fowler, Graham Hill, Ray Thomas, Bob Palmer, Derek Webb, unknown, John Woolgar, Martin M Travers and Mark Hancock.